Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Experimental results and discussion

-Comparing experimental data (black dots) and semi-theoretical result with the measured triangular function like optical pumping profile (red line) in Fig. 5 (a), the maximum FID amplitude decreases moderately as the modulation depth grows while $S_0$ derived by Eq.~\eqref{SpinAmplitude} fastly decreases.
-It implies that the measured triangular function like optical pumping profile used in the top panel of Fig.~\ref{fig:modehopeff} (b) does not fully describe the mode-hopping asssited optical pumping.
 This discrepancy between the semi-theoretical result and the experimental result needs to be studied in the future.
 Here, we describe its potential origins.
 First, we note that the optical pumping rate profile shown in Fig.~\ref{fig:modehopeff} (b) is calculated from the transverse spin relaxation rates extracted from the FID signals as a function of the LD current DC offset in the probing stage.
 The FID signals are affected by the constant laser frequency.
 However, because the laser frequency sweeps in the pumping stage, the optical pumping rate in the pumping stage is slightly different from the optical pumping rate derived from the FID signals as a function of the LD current DC offset in the probing stage.
 In particular, when the ground hyperfine structure is considered, the optical pumping rates of the $F_g = 1$ state and the $F_g = 2$ change with times because of the laser frequency sweeping.
-The transverse spin along the \(\hat{x}\)-direction can be represented by $\langle S_x \rangle = ( \langle F_x^{I+1/2} \rangle - \langle F_x^{I-1/2} \rangle )/(2I+1)$ where $I$ represents the nulcear spin, $I = 3/2$ for $^{87}$Rb.
+The transverse spin along the \(\hat{x}\)-direction can be represented by $\langle S_x \rangle = ( \langle F_x^{I+1/2} \rangle - \langle F_x^{I-1/2} \rangle )/(2I+1)$ where $I$ represents the nuclear spin, $I = 3/2$ for $^{87}$Rb.
 To maximize spin polarization $S_0$ of $^{87}$Rb, the $F_g = 2, ~m_{F_g} = 2$ state (or $m_{F_g} = -2$) should be mainly populated.
 For this, the hyperfine repumping of the $F_g = 1$ state is required~\cite{li2022repumping, schultze2015improving}.
-Due to the large pressure broadening of a order of GHz, the laser at the pumping stage pumps both the $F_g = 1$ and $F_g = 2$ states with different optical pumping rates.
+Due to the large pressure broadening on the order of GHz, the laser at the pumping stage pumps both the $F_g = 1$ and $F_g = 2$ states with different optical pumping rates.
 The different time-varying optical pumping rates for the $F_g = 1$ and the $F_g = 2$ states have to be taken into account to describe the mode-hopping assisted optical pumping more accurately.
-Second, the spatial inhomogeneity of the optical pumping profile needs to be considered.
-Due to light absorption, the optical pumping beam attenuates along the beam propagation direction so that the optical pumping profile is spatially inhomogeneous.
-The measured optical pumping profile shown in the top panel of Fig.~\ref{fig:modehopeff} (b) is a kind of spatially averaged values.
-The analysis considering the spatially inhomogeneous optical pumping profile will give more accurate results.
-Additionally, we obtain the semi-theoretical result with the step function like optical pumping profile as depicted by the blue solid line in Fig.~\ref{fig:peak}~(a).
-In contrast to the experimental result and the semi-theoretical result with the triangular function like optical pumping profile, the relative FID amplitude increases with increasing modulation depth.
-Interestingly, the experimental data is between two semi-theoretical results.
-We can conjecture that the real optical pumping profile is between the triangular function and the step function.